i13tum/i13kv/README.md

 #I13 KV

 The goal of _I13 Key Value Store_ is to teach various socket handling techniques in Java.
-The only commands supported so far are `PUT table key value` and `GET table key`
+The only commands supported so far are `PUT, GET, DELETE, EXISTS`

 Following socket handling techniques are implemented:
 - Java 7 NIO